0gnev/bot-manager/docs/project-handoff.md

 Check:

-- was the reply sent to the latest escalation card?
+- was the reply sent to the correct escalation card?
-- does `data/state/escalations/<booking_id>.json` contain the expected question?
+- if there are multiple pending escalations, was the exact card / `escalation_id` used?
-- does the booking contain `telegram_user_id`?
+- do the booking or contact rows contain `telegram_user_id`?
 - do Bridge logs show tutor-reply routing logs?

 ### If deploy succeeds but behavior does not change